ai-forever/POLLUX/README.md

 Welcome to **POLLUX**
 – an open-source project dedicated to evaluating the generative capabilities of modern large language models (LLMs) in Russian.

 Our comprehensive evaluation framework is built on three foundational pillars.
-First, we provide carefully developed **taxonomies** that systematically categorize both generative tasks and evaluation criteria.
-Second, our meticulously crafted **benchmark** comprises 2,100 unique, manually created instructions paired with nearly 472,000 detailed point-based criteria assessments.
-Finally, POLLUX features a specialized **family of LLM-based judges** that automate the evaluation process, enabling scalable and systematic assessment of model outputs across all task categories.
+First, we provide carefully developed 📊 **taxonomies** that systematically categorize both generative tasks and evaluation criteria.
+Second, our meticulously crafted 🌟 **benchmark** comprises 2,100 unique, manually created instructions paired with 471,515 detailed point criteria assessments.
+Finally, POLLUX features a specialized ⚖️ **family of LLM-based judges** that automate the evaluation process, enabling scalable and systematic assessment of model outputs across all task categories.

 ↗ 🧭 Explore the benchmark on the [project page](ai-forever-pollux.githubpages.io).